PONY RACING TRAINING DAYS

 Pony Racing Camp does not qualify you for level 3.

-Level 3 is required for both point-to-point pony racing and Charles Owen series.
+Level 3 is required for both point-to-point pony racing and Racecourse series.

 For the Pony Racing Authority entry requirements please click on the link below: